-When in Outputs mode, any bus can be brought into focus in the wild assign row button cells by pushing down on the output's rotary control.
-Once an output is in focus options appear in the wild assign row button cells for activating PFL and AFL (or OutPut Listen) for the currently assigned path.
+When in Outputs mode, any bus can be brought into focus in the button cell row by pushing down on the output's rotary control.
+Once an output is in focus options appear in the button cell row for activating PFL and AFL (or OutPut Listen) for the currently assigned path.
 See Fig 2.